arkorobotics/rfm69-micropython/README.md

 # rfm69-python

-# Ported to Micropython by Arko at EMFCAMP 2016 - Habville
+Ported to Micropython by Arko at EMFCAMP 2016 - Habville

 A library to control HopeRF RFM69-series radio modules through SPI and GPIO.
-This is designed for use on a pyboard.
+This is designed for use on the Micro Python Pyboard.

 Written for use with the [ukhas.net](http://ukhas.net) project.